awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 To view the latest version of the JSON policy document, see [AmazonEKSForFargateServiceRolePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSForFargateServiceRolePolicy.html#AmazonEKSForFargateServiceRolePolicy-json) in the AWS Managed Policy Reference Guide\.

-## AWS managed policy: AmazonEKSServicePolicy<a name="security-iam-awsmanpol-AmazonEKSServicePolicy"></a>
+## AWS managed policy: AmazonEKSServicePolicy<a name="security-iam-awsmanpol-amazoneksservicepolicy"></a>

 You can attach `AmazonEKSServicePolicy` to your IAM entities\.
 Clusters that were created before April 16, 2020, required you to create an IAM role and attach this policy to it\.
 Clusters that were created on or after April 16, 2020, don't require you to create a role and don't require you to assign this policy\.
 When you create a cluster using an IAM principal that has the `iam:CreateServiceLinkedRole` permission, the [AWSServiceRoleforAmazonEKS](using-service-linked-roles-eks.md#service-linked-role-permissions-eks) service\-linked role is automatically created for you\.
-The service\-linked role has the [AWS managed policy: AmazonEKSServiceRolePolicy](#security-iam-awsmanpol-AmazonEKSServiceRolePolicy) attached to it\.
+The service\-linked role has the [AWS managed policy: AmazonEKSServiceRolePolicy](#security-iam-awsmanpol-amazoneksservicerolepolicy) attached to it\.

 This policy allows Amazon EKS to create and manage the necessary resources to operate Amazon EKS clusters\.